French Riviera~ Provisioning and Frolicking in the Côte d’Azur

 Lotte avec champignons chanterelle

 What brought me to the French Riviera?
-Well, when I’m not consumed in my “writing hermitess, vortex,” I’m cheffing on yachts!
-A one-hour plane ride from Palma, and there I was arriving in Nice and taking on my two-week freelance gig.
+Well, when I’m not consumed in my “writing hermitess, vortex,” I’m cheffing on yachts.
+A one-hour plane ride from Palma de Mallorca, and there I was arriving in Nice and taking on my two-week freelance gig.
 Although working the typical 12–14-hour days standing in a galley, I was charged with invigoration, inspired by the beautiful, fresh produce available around me.
 The open-air markets in France really are something to brag about.
 (Snooty Parisians are nodding their heads).
-Any yachtie knows what I mean when I speak of doing south Florida’s typical provisioning run to Publix or Wholefoods, that you enter into a time warp, your buggy as your chariot, traveling through a massive refrigerated ice box, blasted with fluorescent lights.
-Hours go by as you fill your now, second chariot buggy, and you’re hunched over pushing with all your might while simultaneously dodging annoying “insta-cart” or “amazon shoppers” fulfilling their orders with their portable machines and annoying beeps.
+Any yachtie knows what I mean when I speak of doing south Florida’s typical provisioning run to Publix or Wholefoods, where you enter into a time warp, your buggy as your chariot, traveling through a massive refrigerated ice box of a store, blasted with fluorescent lights.
+Hours go by as you fill your now, second chariot-buggy, and you’re hunched over pushing with all your might while simultaneously dodging annoying “insta-cart” or “amazon shoppers” fulfilling their orders with their portable machines and annoying beeps.
 And yes, many chefs and stews utilize insta cart…but that doesn’t work for me; I like to see my produce before I buy it!
 I need to fondle it, be inspired by it, and then add it to my bounty.

 The food in France was a complete breath of fresh air.
-And breathe I did, strutting along in the open-air markets, engrossed in wonder at all the different, vibrant, varieties of provisions…produce, seafood, poultry, teeming with high vibration, sure-to-be-delicious on the tongue goodness.
+And breathe I did, strutting along in the open-air markets, engrossed in wonder at all the different, vibrant, varieties of provisions… produce, seafood, poultry, teeming with high vibration, sure-to-be-delicious on the tongue, goodness.
 Oh, and everything was grown seasonally!
 I bought this and that.
 I bought it all.
-Deep colored lettuces, white asparagus, baby artichokes…the most delicious strawberries I’d ever tasted in my life… Olives, pastes, fat dates…and don’t get me started on the assortment of cheese….
-Provisioning was actually fun, pleasant and didn’t seem like work that I just had to get through.
+Deep colored lettuces, white asparagus, baby artichokes… the most delicious strawberries I’d ever tasted in my life… Olives, pastes, fat dates… and don’t get me started on the assortment of cheese….
+Provisioning was actually fun, pleasant and didn’t seem like work I had to get through.
 I was beyond inspired.

 Villefranche-sur-Mer

 Food aside, my favorite memory from the whole trip was being on anchor overlooking the charming, idyllic town of Villefranche-sur-Mer.
 I woke up early that morning as the sun was rising, before guests had risen, before the dogs, and snuck to the aft swim platform to do my yoga and meditation session.
 The morning was serene.
-The water so calm it looked like glass, and looking out south, the sky bled into the sea like one giant mirror.
+The water so calm it shone like glass, and gazing out south, the sky bled into the sea like one giant mirror.
 You could not tell sky from sea.
 Keep tracing the horizon and your eyes land upon the lovely city tucked into the mountain.
 Charming houses, hotels, and restaurants all in shades of whites, and peaches, topped with terracotta roofs.
 The sun’s morning rays cast a golden glow against the landscape, glazing it like one giant welcome apricot macaroon I wanted to sink my teeth into.
-Eyes continuing down.
-Cypress trees sprawling and thick.
+Eyes continuing down… cypress trees sprawling and thick.
 The whole scene painted in beautiful reflection in the water below.
-Sailboats on anchor added to the allure, added to the connection in my soul, the longing for this sea life.
+Sailboats on anchor added to the allure, added to the connection in my soul–the longing for this sea life.
 Pure satisfaction.
-I plunged into the frigid water, awaking all my senses and welcomed the day.
+I plunged into the frigid water, awakening all my senses and welcomed the day.

 Saint Tropez Marina